Semantic.UiCalendar

 Summary

 Returns true when the component was invoked with a block parameter supplied.
-Example (hasBlockParams
+Example (hasBlockParams will be false):

 {{! templates/application.hbs }}